braedynl/CSE231-020-SS20/README.md

 **When in doubt, `print()` it out.** Certainly the most classic of all the options.
 Print your variables out at certain points in your code to see where things went sour.

+**Try [PythonTutor](http://pythontutor.com/)!** PythonTutor visualizes your code and can help so much with comprehension.
+It can, however, only run a certain amount of lines.
+Good to use for small chunks of code.

 ## Extra

 Want to become a TA/ULA for a CSE course?
 You can apply [here](https://www.cse.msu.edu/Resources/EmploymentStudents.php).
 Undergraduate students wanting to become a ULA for CSE231 must complete CSE232 - Introduction to Programming II (or an equivalent) to be recruited.